A Batyrev type classification of $Q$--factorial projective toric varieties: The Batyrev classification revised

 \begin{remark} For Picard number $r\leq 2$, a chamber $\g\in \Ga(V)$ is bordering w.r.t. a hyperplane $H$ if and only if it is intbord w.r.t. $H$ if and only if it is maxbord w.r.t. $H$.
 For $r\geq 3$, this is no more the case but

 and there exist chambers which are either bordering and not intbord or intbord and not maxbord w.r.t $H$. \end{remark}

 The following result gives the existence of a bordering primitive collection, hence of a numerically effective primitive relation, for a $\Q$--factorial projective toric variety whose fan corresponds to an intbord chamber of the secondary fan $\Ga(V)$.
 This is one of the key results of the present paper, allowing us to improve and extend the Batyrev classification, explained in \cite{Batyrev91}, to the case of singular $\Q$--factorial projective toric varieties.
-In some sense, the following result is the analogue of the Batyrev's Theorem \ref{thm:Batyrev} in the singular setup (see the following Remark \ref{rem:intbord->smooth}).
+In some sense, the following result is the analogue, in a singular setup, of Batyrev's result \cite[Prop.~3.2]{Batyrev91} (see the following Remark \ref{rem:intbord->smooth}).

 \begin{theorem} Let $V$ be a reduced $F$--matrix and assume $\g\in\mathcal{A}_{\Ga}(V)$ be a bordering chamber w.r.t. a hyperplane $H$.
 Then $\g$ is an intbord chamber w.r.t. $H$ if and only if the hyperplane $H$ is the support of a bordering primitive collection $\pc$, for the fan $\Si_{\g}\in\P\SF(V)$. \end{theorem}